Dthurow/dthurow.github.io/_drafts/using-rotary-encoders.md

 | 3 | 2 | -1 |
 | 3 | 3 | UNDEFINED |

 Based on this, I can see there's a lot of options that don't mean the encoder went clockwise OR counter clockwise.
 There's two separate groups of undefined values.
 If the previous and current values from the encoder are the same, that just means I read the values so fast, it didn't have time to change (or in the case of 3, the encoder isn't moving at all).
 So those just mean it didn't move.
 For the other group of undefined values, they're harder to categorize.
 Going from 0 to 3 means EITHER I moved clockwise so fast I went from 0 to 2 to 3 before my code had a chance to read the encoder values, OR I moved it _counter_ clockwise so fast I went from 0 to **1** to 3.
 So that tells me the encoder rotated, but I don't know which way!
+I'm not sure how to solve that, so I'm just going to treat that as a different "SKIPPED VALUE" category.

+I can reorganize the data to make it a bit more readable (at least to me), by putting the previous value as the first column, and the current value as the first row, like this:

 | | 0 | 1 | 2 | 3 |
 | 0 | DIDN'T MOVE | -1 | 1 | SKIPPED A VALUE |